-Just when you thought your day couldn’t get any worse, your spark plugs electrode gets bent.
-A bent electrode can cause engine misfire as the spark plug gap is either too small or too big.
+Just when you thought your day couldn’t get any worse, your spark plug electrode gets bent.
+A bent electrode can cause an engine to misfire as the spark plug gap is either too small or too big.

 What Causes a Spark Plug to Bend – Here’s the Reasons

 Here is a list of reasons why a spark plug electrode might bend.
 Make sure to go through all the causes to find out why your spark plug electrode is bent.

 One of the major causes of having a bent spark plug electrode is using the wrong plug in your vehicle engine.
 You have to make sure the spark plug fits perfectly inside the engine.
 Not even a millimeter of measurement should be incorrect.

 If the spark plug is too long or deep inside the engine, it will hit the piston/rod assembly.
 This physical contact with the piston will cause the electrode to bend.